hocha/WixChallenge/README.md

 TO LAUNCH: In order to run the application, you will need to download Jetty.

-1.Download the  jetty-distribution-9.3.9.v20160517 folder.
+1. Download the  jetty-distribution-9.3.9.v20160517 folder.

 2. In your commandline, navigate to the jetty-distribution-9.3.9.v20160517/WixBase directory

-3.Call the command java -jar myDirectory/jetty-distribution-9.3.9.v20160517/start.j.
+3. Call the command java -jar myDirectory/jetty-distribution-9.3.9.v20160517/start.j.
 Then navigate to http://localhost:8080//WixChallenge/